 I know, you get it.
 As a company leader, you get it that if the company brings in more revenue and generates more profit, you get to take home more money, live the great lifestyle you want and do a lot of cool things, plus brag to all of your friends and peers about how great you and your company are these days.
 You get it and connect the dots pretty easily.
 Problem is, your people aren’t you (see above) and they don’t always get it in the same way you do or connect the dots as easily.
 They sometimes have a hard time understanding how if they do more, they get more, and how it helps them to reach their personal goals more easily and faster.

 As a leader, it’s your job to help them connect the dots.
-Find out and understand what truly motivates them and why, and then help them to connect how exceeding company goals will help them get to what they want sooner.
+Find out and understand what truly motivates them and why, and then help them to connect how exceeding company sales goals will help them get to what they want sooner.
 Don’t just assume that they’ll do this on their own.

 Help them develop strong goals and a plan for getting there.
 (They probably have never been taught how to do it.)

-Ok, so you finally figured out what truly drives your people and why and you’ve helped them connect the dots on how achieving company goals will help them reach their personal goals.
+Ok, so you finally figured out what truly drives your people and why and you’ve helped them connect the dots on how achieving company sales goals will help them reach their personal goals.
 Great job!
 Time to call it a day and put it on auto-pilot as your people exceed their goals for the rest of the year, right?

 The work is just beginning.
 Now we have to help our people make those goals a reality.